cactircool/metaproxy/README.md

 ### notes

 - Rules are applied top down within a block until one matches the connection header.
 A header that doesn't match any rule will fail as if the fail keyword was used.

+- Comments are not allowed within `[]`.
+But anywhere else is fine since they are treated as basic whitespace.

 ## connecting to a server from a client